 Accommodation, Businesses and more pictures from Odda

-Odda has approximately 7.000 inhabitants and covers a area of 1.616,0 km2 lies in the Conty of Hordaland.
+Odda municipality has approximately 7.000 inhabitants and covers a area of 1.616,0 km2 lies in the Conty of Hordaland.
 The district centre is Odda, Tyssedal, Skare and Røldal.
 In Odda surroundings have two national parks (Hardangervidda and Folgefonna), Trolltunga above Ringedalsvatnet lake, Røldal with the deepest snow in Europe, an unique Røldal stave church, Buerbreen glacier an arm of the majestic Folgefonna glacier, Skjeggedal, Sandvinvatnet lake and the historical industry town Tyssedal.
 In Tyssedal you can see the fantastic Hydropower station by the fjord and its stunning surroundings.

 In Oddadalen valley you will find numerous waterfalls, created by melt water from the glacier.
 A ravine between Hardangervidda and Folgefonna.
 In this unique valley there are numerous waterfalls within a distance of 10 km; Tjørnadalsfoss waterfall, Strandfoss waterfall, Vidfoss waterfall, Espelandsfoss waterfall and Låtefoss waterfall.